GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-01_tune_models.md

 ## Learning objectives
 At the end of this session you should be able to
-* explain some basic principles of (general) additive models and the LOESS smoother
+* explain some basic principles of (general) additive models and the LOESS smoother,
-* discuss the importance of model tuning and it's tripping hazards
+* discuss the importance of model tuning and its tripping hazards, and
-* implement some basic model tuning strategies
+* implement some basic model tuning strategies.

 ## Basic idea of model tuning
-Use the optimal model settings for a given set of explanatory variables in order to best explain the dependent variable without overfitting the model to the sample.

 {% include figure image_path="/assets/images/gam.jpg" alt="Illustration of a generalized additive model with increasing knots." %}